community-of-python/.github/README.md

-# .github
+# Not important repository

-Community profile info repository
+This repository is not important.
+I merely contains profile information and nothing else